eldipa/book-of-gehn/posts/sociology/2020-12-05-Self-Licensing.md

 enough to have the boost.

 Even the person does not need to do anything.
-The boost can be transferred from a group which the person identify herself as belonging to.
+The boost can be transferred from a group that the person identify herself as belonging to.
 {% endcall %}